 Most Affordable Lake Towns in Texas

-When most people think of Texas, they either think of sprawling cities or deserts and tumbleweeds.
-But Texas is an enormous state with incredible geographical diversity, including mountains, deserts, and plains, but the abundance of water recreation is among of the best kept secrets about Texas.
-If you think that lakeside living in Texas is out of your budget, think again.
+When most people think of Texas, they either think of big cities or deserts and tumbleweeds.
+But Texas is a huge state, with incredible geographical diversity, including mountains, deserts, and plains.
+The abundance of water recreation is among of the best kept secrets about Texas.
+Most lakes in Texas are formed by reservoirs at the dams of rivers.
 You can enjoy the comfort and relaxation of lakeside living in one of the many affordable lake towns in Texas.

-Lake Granbury is also a reservoir formed by a dam and is one of three lakes damming the Brazos River.
+Lake Granbury is also a reservoir formed by a dam.
+Lake Granbury is one of three lakes damming the Brazos River.
 The lake flows through the city, which is a charming and historic small town about 40 miles south of Fort Worth.
-Many people work in Dallas or Fort Worth but escape to live the peaceful life along the lake in Granbury.
+Many people work in Dallas or Fort Worth but escape live the peaceful life along the lake in Granbury.

-Lake Tawakoni is named after the Tawakoni tribe, who were part of the larger nation of Caddo tribe who are native to the area.
-Lake Tawakoni is another lake that was formed in 1960 by a reservoir called the Iron Bridge Dam.
+Lake Tawakoni is named after the Native American Tawakoni tribe, who were part of the larger nation of Caddo Indians native to the area.
+Lake Tawakoni is another lake formed in 1960 by a reservoir called the Iron Bridge Dam.
 Today, the lake serves as the headwaters of the Sabine River.
-Only 45 miles east of Dallas, Lake Tawakoni offers affordable housing and the chance to see lots of wildlife up close, including alligators.
+Only 45 miles east of Dallas, Lake Tawakoni offers affordable housing and the chance to see lots of wildfire up close, including alligators.

 Houses in Scroggins can be affordable, but this city has more high-dollar properties as well.
 That’s because Lake Cypress Springs is not exactly a secret anymore.
-In fact, it was rated Texas’ most beautiful lake by D Magazine, thanks to its spring-fed clear water -- you can nearly see the bottom of the lake, which is rare in Texas.
+In fact, it was rated Texas’ most beautiful lake by D Magazine, thanks to its spring-fed clear water.
+You can nearly see to the bottom of the lake, which is rare in Texas.
 About 100 miles northeast of Dallas, Lake Cypress Springs is more likely to be the second home of Dallas’ wealthy families than a primary residence.

 You don’t have to live in coastal states to enjoy the relaxation of a lakeside retreat.
 You can find many beautiful lake towns in Texas—even within a short drive of the major cities.